-Potentially Significant Impact Less than Significant with Mitigation Incorporated proje et.
-2. Cause a substantial adverse change in amer Institute The project consists of countywide GP/LCP policy and ordinance dments.
+Discussion: The project consists of countywide GP/LCP policy and ordinance amendments.
 The County contains a number of archaeological resources.
-However, notes to archaeological resources would occur from the proposed project.
-3. Disturb any human remains, including ordin How proje prepa rema furth coror shall conta is de Instinct In the project is a package of General Plan/LCP policy amendments and ance amendments, and as such would not result in disturbance of human remains.
-It is subject to these amended policies and ordinances, if at any time during site ration, excavation, or other ground disturbance associated with the project, human are discovered, the responsible persons shall immediately cease and desist from all the site excavation and notify the sheriff-coroner and the Planning Director.
-If the er determines that the remains are not of recent origin, a full archeological report the prepared and representatives of the local Native California Indian group shall be ceted.
-Disturbance shall not resume until the significance of the archeological resource termined and appropriate mitigations to preserve the resource on the site are ished.
-4. Directly or indirectly destroy a unique \q
+However, no impacts to archaeological resources would occur from the proposed project.

+3. Disturb any human remains, including those interred outside of formal cemeteries?

+Discussion: The project is a package of General Plan/LCP policy amendments and ordinance amendments, and as such would not result in disturbance of human remains.
+However, pursuant to Section 16.40.040 of the Santa Cruz County Code, for individual projects subject to these amended policies and ordinances, if at any time during site preparation, excavation, or other ground disturbance associated with the project, human remains are discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the sheriff-coroner and the Planning Director.
+If the coroner determines that the remains are not of recent origin, a full archeological report shall be prepared and representatives of the local Native California Indian group shall be contacted.
+Disturbance shall not resume until the significance of the archeological resource is determined and appropriate mitigations to preserve the resource on the site are established.

+4. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?